apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**FTC warns of scammers after NY Mag finance columnist lost $50K in voice phishing hoax**
+**Patrick Mahomes, Brittany Mahomes visit kids shot at Chiefs parade**

-You can read more about it [here](https://nypost.com/2024/02/16/business/ftc-warns-of-scammers-after-ny-mag-finance-columnist-lost-50k-in-vishing-hoax/).
+You can read more about it [here](https://abcnews.go.com/US/patrick-mahomes-brittany-mahomes-visit-kids-shot-chiefs/story?id=107304603).

 ## Requirements
 - Python 3.8